gowseshaik/DevOpsGLabs/ansible/readme.txt

 	5) ansible role ( to break a playbook into multiple files.
 This simplifies writing complex playbooks, and it makes them easier to reuse )

 		look at: https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html     for more terms used in ansible.

+Ansible , chef & puppet will not be used as configuration containers will not be managed by containers because containers are immutable. immutable (containers will come and go) its not as Virtual servers. image size will increase, if you use chef and puppet. so will not use configuration tools for any containers.

+Any configurtiion tool will be used on VMs only not for containers.

+Ansible(controller) - Push Architechute
+Chef & Puppet(master/server -clinet) -- Pull Architechture